alankent/OrdinaryCartoonMaker/README.md

 Animation Tracks, etc. It uses UI Toolkit for the UI.

-I use Unity as a rendering engine for 3D models, locations, lighting, and special effects (not games), using Unity Timelines, capturing the output in video files.
+I use Unity as a rendering engine for 3D models, locations, lighting, and special effects  using Unity Timelines, capturing the output in video files.
 Think of cutscenes in a game.
 I work in Editor mode to assemble Timelines.
 This tool is an additional editor window with a few common operations I perform to speed my work up.
 Full cartoon creation